Antonio-Velasco/azure-function-v2-template/README.md

 -   Automated linting, static analysis, and unit test using tox
 -   Pre-commit configuration for formatting
 -   DevOps pipeline to test, build and deploy
--   Devcontainer configuration for development
+	-   Azure Machine Learning Experiment Register step (optional)

 ## Requirements

 -   Azure Functions Core Tools v2.x or later
 -   Python 3.12 or later
--   Visual Studio Code with the Remote - Containers extension installed
+-   Visual Studio Code
--   Optionally if not running in Devcontainer
 -   UV installed
 -   Pre-commit installed

 ## Getting Started

 1. Clone the repository
 2. Open the repository in Visual Studio Code
-3. When prompted, reopen the repository in a Devcontainer
-4. In the Devcontainer terminal, run the command `pip install -r requirements-dev.txt` to install the required dependencies
+3. In the terminal, run the command `pip install -r requirements-dev.txt` to install the required dependencies
-5.  run `uv sync` to install the dependancies
+4.  run `uv sync` to install the dependancies
-6.  run `pre-commit install` to have pre-commit automatically run before a commit.
+5.  run `pre-commit install` to have pre-commit automatically run before a commit.
-7. To run the function locally, run the command `func start`
+6. To run the function locally, run the command `func start`
-8. To run the unit tests, run the command `pytest`
+7. To run the unit tests, run the command `pytest`
-9. To run the linter and static analysis, as well as tests, run the command `ruff`
+8. To run the linter and static analysis, as well as tests, run the command `ruff`
-10. To format the code according to pre-commit configuration, run the command `pre-commit run --all-files`
+9. To format the code according to pre-commit configuration, run the command `pre-commit run --all-files`
-11. To build and deploy the function, configure the DevOps pipeline to suit your needs.
+10. To build and deploy the function, configure the DevOps pipeline to suit your needs.

 ## Pre-commit